fluid-cloudnative/fluid/charts/fluid-dataloader/alluxio/README.md

 ```
 Say `<pvc-name>` is the name of your dataset-related PVC, usually it's the same name as your dataset.

-2. get num of Jindo workers
+2. get num of Alluxio workers
 ```shell script
 kubectl get pod -l release=<dataset-name> | grep -c "worker"
 ```